 You are totally correct that a snaffle, in many instances, is a safer bit than a curb and if someone is having a training issue with a horse, going to a harsher bit is rarely the solution and will usually make things worse.
 I spend a lot more time trying to get riders to go to a milder bit than the other way around.
 For more information on this, please visit the 'library' section of my website, www.JulieGoodnight.com.

-Whether the horse or the rider is lacking in training (sadly it is often both), if you use a curb strap on the snaffle, it should be attached to the rings of the bit above the reins, like on any bit for any purpose.
+Whether the horse or the rider is lacking in training (sadly it is often both), if you use a curb strap on the snaffle, it should be attached to the rings of the bit below the reins.
 Remember its only purpose is to align the bit in the horse's mouth, so its adjustment should be with no tension between the rings of the bit, but it should come into play if one side of the bit is pulled out of normal position.
 The adjustment is without too much tension, but without too much slack.